InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

+= 1.9.8 =
+* Fixed a problem with the Elementor blank screen

 = 1.9.7 =
 * Fixed a problem with the Cyrillic version of the transliteration
 * Fixed issue with JSON transliteration

-= 1.9.6 =
-* Fixed transliteration objects
-* Introduced cached algorithms
-* Removed unnecessary calling of PHP classes

-= 1.9.5 =
-* Fix WooCommerce transliteration problems
-* Improved AJAX call transliteration

 == Frequently Asked Questions ==